 If there's too much noise and stress in your life, the last thing the two of you need is more of the same on vacation.

-Instead of coming back from a trip broke and sunburnt, you could return healthier and more at peace with yourself and your partner.
+Instead of coming back from a trip broke and sunburned, you could return healthier and more at peace with yourself and your partner.
 How?
-To nurture mind, body, and spirit, spend your next vacation at a bucolic mountain, desert or island retreat.
+To nurture the mind, body, and spirit, spend your next couple's vacation at a bucolic mountain, desert, or island retreat.

-Omega Institute for Holistic Studies - located in New York's Hudson Valley.
+Omega Institute is located in New York's Hudson Valley.
 In summer, a vacation retreat at Omega Institute (minimum stay is two nights) can involve swimming, canoeing, and kayaking on the lake; walking a labyrinth; massages; daily classes in yoga, meditation, tai chi, and movement; meditating in the sanctuary; biking country roads; even immersing oneself in the 7,000-volume Ram Dass library and working on a creative project.

 Omega Institute also hosts arts and wellness weeks and workshops dedicated to health, new ideas, self-actualization, and spiritual topics.
 Its less structured Personal Rejuvenation Retreat allows visitors to design a vacation program to suit their specific interests.
 Lodging is modest: A heated cabin with a double bed and private bath is top of the line in the New York location.
 Omega Institute also runs workshops, retreat vacations, and wellness getaways in the Caribbean.